somasis/musl-wiki/open-issues.md

 at least once on the mailing list or IRC channel.
 Simple bugs found can usually be fixed right away.

-# Further malloc hardening

-It may be desirable to change malloc's bookkeeping so that the chunk footer contains a pointer back to the header, rather than containing the size.
-This would make it significantly harder for an attacker performing a buffer overflow to avoid checks for the footer having been clobbered.
-Probably will be deferred until the time of a major malloc overhaul/redesign.

 # Complex math

 Currently most complex functions have dummy implementations.
 Correct